Internet privacy: A guide to online privacy

 Here are some of the important steps you can take to boost your privacy while scanning the web.

 What are the risks of not guarding your privacy online?

 Although you share your personal information with a lot of organizations, you might think identity theft won’t happen to you.
-But this crime is more common than you might think.
-Over 13 million consumers experienced identity theft in 2018, based on a 2019 survey conducted by The Harris Poll for Symantec.
 Sometimes it can be related to a data breach, where your personal information is exposed.

 The Identity Theft Resource Center, in its 2018 End-of-Year Data Breach Report, said that the number of U.S. data breaches last year hit 1,244.
 These breaches exposed more than 446 million consumer records containing sensitive, personally identifiable information.

 You can’t guarantee that identity thieves won’t ever steal your personal or financial information offline.
 But by guarding your privacy while online, you may decrease your likelihood of being a target.

 Online privacy — recent trends